Incident management for high-velocity teams

 Sending follow-up comms

 As the incident continues to progress, another round of communication outside the tech team will help keep customers and employees calm, trusting, and in the loop.
+This is easy when collaborators can manage alerts across different communication platforms to stay on top of incident response.

 Unfortunately, when it comes to incident resolution, there’s no one-size-fits-all.
 Which is why at this stage of the process, we take the time to: